Post Malone in a cowboy hat playing guitar

 Although it's always tricky putting your own spin on a country classic like ‘Pick-Up Man’ - especially when the original artist is featured on the track too - Post Malone manages to pay homage to the 1994 version, while still infusing his distinctive, genre-blurring style into the song.
 Particularly during his live performance, the gruff, macho rasp of Posty's vocals perfectly juxtaposes the playfulness and gently self-deprecating nature of ‘Pick-Up Man’, which only enhances the hilarity.

-While the other nine covers in this list allowed fans to fantasise about a country project from Post Malone, ‘Pick-Up Man’ was the song that made this dream a reality, as well as opening the floodgates for a slew of other high-profile artists’ forays into the genre.
+While the covers in this list allowed fans to fantasise about a country project from Post Malone, ‘Pick-Up Man’ was the song that made this dream a reality, as well as opening the floodgates for a slew of other high-profile artists’ forays into the genre.

 For more on Post Malone, see below: